GuessWhatGame/guesswhat/config/qgen/README.md

 # QGen config

-The qgen task requires to produce a new question given a picture and the history of dialogues.
+The qgen task requires to produce a new question given an image and the history of dialogues.

 The configuration file is divided into three parts:
  - QGen model definition